diffplug/gitfromscratch/DontKnowAnything/MakeCommit.md

 ![Who, what, when, why](MakeCommit_WhoWhatWhenWhy.gif)

 Now you're going to make your own commit.
 In the list of commits at the bottom, there is always a special row for something called the "working copy".  **The working copy is a draft of the next commit you're going to make**.
 If you're looking at the working copy, then this button will say `Commit`.
 If it doesn't say `Commit`, then it will say `Go to WC`, and if you click it, it will take you to the working copy.

+*Hint: It doesn't matter you how you change your files, but this is how I did it in this video: I double-click the project folder (which opens the folder), and then double-click a file (which opens that file).
+After making some edits, I hit `Ctrl + S` to save.*

 ![Go to the WC](MakeCommit_GoToWc.gif)